SicroAtGit/RegEx-Engine/README.md

 ### Public Functions

-- **`Match(*dfaMemory, *string.Unicode, *regExId.Integer = 0)`**<br><br>
+- **`Match(*dfaMemory, *string.Unicode, *regExId.Integer = 0, regExEngineModes = 0)`**<br><br>
 Runs the DFA against the target string, passed via a pointer.
 The match search will start from the beginning of the string.
 If a match is found, the byte length of the match is returned, otherwise null.
 If the address of an integer variable was passed as the optional `*regExId` parameter, the RegEx ID number of the matching RegEx is written into it.
 If multiple RegExes match the same string, each having been assigned a different RegEx ID number, the RegEx ID number of the last matching RegEx will be picked, i.e. the matching RegEx that was last added with the `AddNfa()` function.
+If RegEx engine modes were set during DFA creation, the identical modes must be set again for this optional parameter `regExEngineModes` so that the DFA can be processed correctly.

 ## Would you like to contribute to the project?